(Not

 EMMA

-(Grabs her hand): What are you doing?
-Someone might
+her hand) What are you doing?
+Someone might come in!

 Now, do you see?